-Intrinsic functions - AWS Step Functions
+Intrinsic functions in Amazon States Language for Step Functions workflows - AWS Step Functions

 The Amazon States Language provides several intrinsic functions, also known as intrinsics, that help you perform basic data processing operations without using a Task state.
 Intrinsics are constructs that look similar to functions in programming languages.
 They can be used to help payload builders process the data going to and from the Resource field of a Task state.